ahadb/flat-file-cms/README.md

 This can be a debatable topic, and this small project&rsquo;s aim to is to introduce you to these Flat-File CMS&rsquo;s.
 If you&rsquo;re new to the game then it&rsquo;s advantageous to seeing different views.

-Personally I am all for Flat-File CMS&rsquo;s for personal blogs.
+Personally, I am all for Flat-File CMS&rsquo;s for personal blogs.
 View them below in alphabetical order:

 ### Automad